Thalhammer/mod_grpcbackend/README.md

 This module provides a way for apache to directly interact with a grpc backend service.
 Using this you can add a webinterface to your grpc service without any additional libraries or complex configuration.

+### Building

+In order to build mod_grpcbackend on your system you need to install some required packages:
+* build-essential
+* protoc
+* libprotobuf
+* libgrpc++
+* apache2-dev

+If you have installed all required software checkout this repository and run

+`make`

+`make install`

+and add the following line somewhere in your apache config:

+`LoadModule grpcbackend_module /usr/lib/apache2/modules/mod_grpcbackend.so`

 ### Configuration

 Currently mod_grpcbackend provides only 4 configuration directives, but only 2 are required for a working configuration.
+In addition to enabling grpcbackend using `GrpcEnabled` you need to set the handler to `grpcbackend` if you want a file to get handled by grpcbackend.
+See [SetHandler](https://httpd.apache.org/docs/current/mod/core.html#sethandler) and [AddHandler](https://httpd.apache.org/docs/2.4/de/mod/mod_mime.html#addhandler) for more information.

 ##### GrpcEnabled Directive